Interlisp/Interlisp.github.io/content/en/using/running/running-with-docker.md

      This will install Medley on your system, by default in the `%USERPROFILE%/AppData/Local/Medley/Scripts` folder.
 This folder will be added to your %PATH%.
 An uninstall will also be added so that you can remove Medley via the standard Add/Remove Programs control panel.

+    Notes:
-    Note that to download `medley-install_<version>.exe`, you may have to bypass any security concerns your browser has about downloading an .exe file.
-In addition, you will have to bypass the Windows Defender protection against executing an unsigned .exe.
+    * To download `medley-install_<version>.exe`, you may have to bypass any security concerns your browser has about downloading an .exe file.
+    * You will have to bypass the Windows Defender protection against executing an unsigned .exe.
 To do so, click `More info` followed by `Run Anyway` when the Windows Defender window pops up.

-3.  *Run Medley:*&nbsp;&nbsp;Once it is installed, you can run Medley by typing `medley <flags and options>` into either a Command or a Powershell window.
+3.  *Run Medley:*&nbsp;&nbsp;Run Medley by typing `medley <flags and options>` into either a Command or a Powershell window.

     Documentation for the `<flags and options>` to the `medley` command can be found [here](https://online.interlisp.org/downloads/man_medley.html)